oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 - Verify the status of the PeopleSoft environments in Ashburn (Primary) and Phoenix (Standby) regions for using the Full Stack Disaster Recovery
 - Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions
 - Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby
-- Add members to Ashburn DRPG.
-Application Virtual machines and DBCS (Database Cloud Services) database
+- Add members to Ashburn DRPG - Application Virtual machines and Primary Oracle Base DB Services database
-- Add members to Phoenix DRPG.
-Application Virtual machines and Standby DBCS Database
+- Add members to Phoenix DRPG - Application Virtual machines and Standby Oracle Base DB Services Database
 - Create and Customize DR Switchover Plan in Phoenix (Standby) DRPG
 - Execute DR Switchover Pre-checks in Phoenix (Standby) DRPG
 - Execute DR Switchover Plan in Phoenix (Standby) DRPG